harindersingh/PyCrawler/PyCrawlerDocs/docs/index.md

 * `python .\crawllink.py url maxDepth` - Specify the seed url for crawling and a max number links that should be crawled
 * `python .\crawllink.py http://python.org 40` - Sample run
+* `cat url.csv` - Shows the urls crawler, select any one child link and crawl it using the first command
+* `cat pythonorg.csv` - Shows the list of urls crawled on http://python.org

 ## Project layout